richard-vock/recipes/content/recipes/naan/index.md

 - Mix everything until a smooth (quite wet) mass is formed.
 - Cover the mixing bowl with cling film or a wet towel and wait one to one and a half hours (until mass has doubled in size).
 Occasionally stretch-and-fold with wet hands.
 - Using a little flour to handle the dough, divide it into 4 equal pieces and roll out into 20-25cm diameter discs.
 - Fry in a oil-covered pan until lightly browned on both sides.
+Or use a dry pan if you want to go for Greek style Pita.
 - Using a brush coat with garlic oil and serve as desired.
 ---